eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![RatingTable](../docs/User-Guide-Images/RatingSelection.png)

 Next to the Year Selection you will find the Gate selection.
-This selection will be done for you atuomatically on the first start-up of the Dashbaord.
+This selection will be done for you automatically on the first start-up of the Dashbaord.

 ![Gateselect](../docs/User-Guide-Images/GateSelection.png)